osm3000/PyRobo2D/README.md

 - [ ] Enable adding noise to the sensors
     - The sensor can be randomly goes offline
     - The sensor can have false readings
+- [ ] Integrate my NN into one of the agents and test it

 ## Questions:
 * Should the reading of the sensors be stored in the sensors instances? or in the robot instance? or just pass them directly to the robot status?